Cash-Only Tokyo: Why It Survived, and How Not to Get Caught

 Where You Will Need It

 The places this matters most are the ones worth the small logistics.
-Omoide Yokocho in Shinjuku and Ebisu Yokocho are textbook cash territory — postwar alley stalls where the owner cooks and the till is a box; Kanda Matsuya, a 1925 hand-cut soba hall, is the kind of old independent that proves the signal; and a faux-Showa izakaya like Shirubee in Shimokitazawa runs on the same cash-comfortable logic.
+Omoide Yokocho in Shinjuku and Ebisu Yokocho are textbook cash territory — postwar alley stalls where the owner cooks and the till is a box; Kanda Matsuya, a hand-cut soba house founded in 1884 in a 1924 wooden hall, is the kind of old independent that proves the signal; and a faux-Showa izakaya like Shirubee in Shimokitazawa runs on the same cash-comfortable logic.
 Pair this with the companion reads: the yokocho guide maps where this is densest, the cost-of-eating guide is why the ten-thousand floor is the right number, and the piece on otoshi covers the other small-bill surprise these same rooms produce.
 Carry the cash, read the sign as a signal, and the most rewarding tier of Tokyo eating stops being the one you accidentally walk past.

 Sources & Further Reading